saphiraaa/NetherMath/README.md

 5. To view previous calculations, choose the corresponding option from the menu.

 ## Note
 - The password for accessing the program is set to "Shredder".
 Modify the `password` variable in the code to change it.
 - The calculations are saved to a file named "calculations.txt" in the NetherMath directory.
-Modify the file path in the code if needed.
+Modify the file path according to your desired path if necessary.

-## Exit

-To exit the calculator, type "exit" when prompted for your choice.

 ## Developer
 This code is created by Navi/Saphiraaa...